40 CFR 266.502, 40 CFR 266.508

 Standards for healthcare facilities managing non-creditable hazardous waste pharmaceuticals

-NCHWP Definition - A prescription hazardous waste pharmaceutical that does not have a reasonable expectation to receive credit - or - A nonprescription hazardous waste pharmaceutical that does not have a reasonable expectation to be legitimately used/reused or reclaimed.
+NCHWP Definition - A prescription (or OTC) hazardous waste pharmaceutical that does not have a reasonable expectation to receive credit - or - A nonprescription hazardous waste pharmaceutical that does not have a reasonable expectation to be legitimately used/reused or reclaimed.
 Examples include: damaged, leaking, samples, repackaged drugs, floor sweepings, compounded drugs, compounding chemicals, investigational drugs, residues of pharmaceuticals in empty containers, contaminated PPE, cleanup material from pharmaceutical spills, expirations dating greater than one year, pharmaceuticals refused by a patient, pharmaceuticals returned to the retail pharmacy by the consumer, etc.

 RECOMMENDATIONS - if operating under Subpart P